nunchuk-io/nunchuk-journal/cryptography.md

 The scheme above is used by [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)), one of the most widely used asymmetric ciphers.

-Public-key cryptography was invented in 1970s:

-* Ellis & Cocks (1970–1973): classified research by the British government
-* Diffie & Hellman (1976): first public discovery
-* Rivest–Shamir–Adleman or RSA (1977), first implementation of Diffie & Hellman’s
-idea

 Besides integer/prime factorization, another math problem often used in public-key cryptography is the **[discrete